jinjagit/blogger/README.md

 ### L5 No \*\_sorcery\_core.rb file created on bin/rails generate...

 This is very likely not a problem with Rails 4.0.0, but I don't know for sure.
-With Rails 5.0.0 however, following the tutorial instructionms does not result in the creation of the \*\_sorcery\_core.rb file in db/migrate, when the bin/rails generate sorcery:install --model=Author command is run.
+With Rails 5.0.0 however, following the tutorial instructions does not result in the creation of the \*\_sorcery\_core.rb file in db/migrate, when the <code>bin/rails generate sorcery:install --model=Author</code> command is run.
 This means none of the login stuff will work.

-I found a solution here: https://github.com/Sorcery/sorcery/issues/145#issuecomment-416462868

-This involves locating the .../sorcery/lib/generators/sorcery/install_generator.rb file (you will need to search your computer for the location) and commenting out a line.
+I found a solution [here].(https://github.com/Sorcery/sorcery/issues/145#issuecomment-416462868), which involves locating the .../sorcery/lib/generators/sorcery/install_generator.rb file (you will need to search your computer for the location) and commenting out a line.
 The line actually looked a little different (another Rails version difference).
 For me, the line to comment out was:

 <code>return unless defined?(Sorcery::Generators::InstallGenerator::ActiveRecord)</code>